milad-ai/dbst4041/Syllabus.md

 Upon successful completion of this course, the student will be able to:

 - Introduce fundamental concepts, terminology, and applications of databases.
 - Design ER models for simple applications and convert them into relational tables.
+- Differentiate between **OLAP and OLTP systems** and understand their real-world use cases.
 - Formulate SQL queries effectively for data retrieval and manipulation.
 - Utilize normalization techniques to enhance database design.
 - Compare relational approaches with **NoSQL** paradigms and understand their trade-offs.